DOT to probe Southwest cancellations that stranded flyers

 The U.S. Department of Transportation said it will look into flight cancellations by Southwest Airlines that have left travelers stranded at airports across the country amid an intense winter storm that has killed dozens of people.

-Many airlines were forced to cancel flights due to the weather, but Southwest was the most affected.
+Many airlines were forced to cancel flights due to the weather, but Southwest was by far the leader in canceled flights.
 About 4,000 domestic U.S. flights were cancelled Monday, according to the tracking website FlightAware, and 2,900 of those were Southwest's.

-Nearly 2,500 more flights had already been canceled as of 5 a.m.
-Tuesday and problems are likely to continue at least into Wednesday.
+Other major airlines, including American, United, Delta and JetBlue, suffered cancellations rates of between none and 2%.
+The cancellation rate at Southwest Airlines was 62%, according to FlightAware.

 Southwest spokesman Jay McVay said at a press conference in Houston that cancellations snowballed as storm systems moved across the country, leaving flight crews and planes out of place